 We are one day from a harder lockdown again.
 The kids are back at online studies.
 Everything is screen-based, and basically, all sport-venues are closed.
 Then I realised how we could break the monotony of the house walls and get out while still keeping a distance from people.
 Last year I took a bike ride to Wat Ban Pong.
 Now, remembering the stairs of 900 steps or so up to the White Pagoda.
 This area is open but still under construction.
 So off we went!

-Driving the short ride up towards Samoeng.
-It turned out to be better than expected, Chiang Mais cloud bank delivered dramatic cloud porn that no other place can compare with.
+We were driving the short ride up towards Samoeng.
+It turned out to be better than expected; Chiang Mais cloud bank delivered dramatic cloud porn that no other place can compare with.
 The tropical green hills resplendent after large amounts of rain, and in the landscape dots of purple Pride of India trees and Golden Shower trees.
-We parked at the base of the hilltop where the actual temple is located, some novice monks were cleaning the temple grounds, and an announcement could be heard.
-The monks informing the villagers about our present covid situation and that elder people had to be careful not to get the virus.
+We parked at the base of the hilltop where the actual temple is located, we noticed some novice monks diligently cleaning the temple grounds, and an announcement echoed through the area.
+The monks informed the villagers about our present covid situation and that elder person had to be careful not to get the virus.
 Chiang Mai is a red zone now and all that.